4rthurmonteiro/Huffman/README.md

 # Huffman Project

 The huffman algorithm is used to compress files and descompress files with .huff extension.
-In this project was used 3 types of data structures to create this software  ;
+In this project was used 3 types of data structures to create this software:

     * Linked List.
     * Hash Table.
     * Binary Tree.